Top Sirloin Vs Filet Mignon – A Tasty, Meaty Competition

 sirloin vs filet mignon

-Fat Content of Filet Mignon
+Fat Content Of Filet Mignon

-This has less fat as compared to Sirloin with its fat contents being 7.5g in 3 ounces of steak.
+This has less fat as compared to sirloin with its fat contents being 7.5g in 3 ounces of steak.
 Additionally, it has 3g of saturated fat

-Fat Content of Beef Sirloin
+Fat Content Of Beef Sirloin

 Flavor Profile